Quuton/MATEC/README.md

 # MATEC
-A project for some government entity.
+The web project for Barangay Bagna

 ## Startup Guide